vinceimbat/vinceimbat/content/Purpose provides a sense of organization and direction.md

 sr-ease: 250
 ---

-[[thoughts/purpose]] seems to serve as a psychological tool that soothes one by giving one a sense of organization and direction.
+[[purpose]] seems to serve as a psychological tool that soothes one by giving one a sense of organization and direction.
 As a convergence tool, it is, therefore, also a convenience tool.
 It is an answer to the question "Why do you live?”
 One can even make the case that it is simply a deterrent to suicide.

 Purpose might just be a deeply personal narrative that we tell ourselves to fill a psychological need to matter.